Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 1 cup mix-ins (optional) keto chocolate chips, chopped pecans, chopped walnuts, pumpkin seeds, etc.

-For the streusel (optional):
+For the Streusel (optional):

 - ¾ cup blanched almond flour